breadboard-ai/breadboard/packages/website/src/docs/visual-editor/components.md

 #### Setting input and output schemas

-Input and Output components stand slightly apart from other components in that they have a single schema input which, when changed, adds or removes other input and output ports from the component itself.
+**Input** and **Output** components stand slightly apart from other components in that they have a single schema port which, when changed, adds or removes _other_ ports on the component itself.

-By default our input component looks like this.
+For example, our input component starts like this.

 ![The default input component schema](/breadboard/static/images/using-the-visual-editor/default-input.png)

 > [!TIP]
 > By default components are "collapsed", showing only a single input and output port.
 By double clicking on their name (or using the component's overflow menu) you can expand them to see all the ports they contain.

-Suppose, however, we wanted to add an extra output port from our input component, such that alongside `Context` it has a number called `Foo`.
+Suppose, however, we wanted to add an extra output port from our input component, such that alongside `Context` it has a number port called `Foo`.
 We can this by clicking the **Add a port** button in the **Schema** section of the right hand pane.

 ![The Add a port button in the schema editor](/breadboard/static/images/using-the-visual-editor/add-a-port.png)

 > [!NOTE]
 > There are quite a few options for types supported within a port's schema.
 A very common one is `LLM Content`, which aligns with the [Gemini API Content type](https://ai.google.dev/api/rest/v1/Content) and which is used in the components like the [Agent Kit's Specialist](../../kits/agents/#specialist).
 The types we choose affect the inputs that are shown within the [Activity Pane](../activity-pane/) when a board is running.

 We can then change the title and type of our new port to be `Foo` and Number, respectively.
-After that we should see that the input component now has an additional port called `Foo`.
+After that we should see that the input component now has an additional port we can use called `Foo`.

 ![The input component with a modified schema](/breadboard/static/images/using-the-visual-editor/input-post-change.png)

 > [!NOTE]
 > Input and output components are not the only "shapeshifters" in Breadboard.
 The [Template Kit](../../reference/kits/built-in/) includes other components that use an input string to derive their additional ports.

-There are "extended" properties available to us within the schema editor, some of which change depending on the type of the port.
+There are also "extended" properties available to us within the schema editor, some of which change depending on the overarching type of the port.
 For example, if the port type is a `string` we can set a list of acceptable values from which the user may choose.

 ![The input component with a fixed set of options](/breadboard/static/images/using-the-visual-editor/string-enumeration.png)